Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Code Availability

 \section{Code Availability}

-The hardware design files, firmware, and software developed and used for data collection, as well as the code for training and evaluating the baseline models presented in this study, are publicly available at the project website: http://taps.postech.ac.kr.
+The hardware design files and firmware for the recording device are available at \href{https://github.com/yhsong06/taps_hardware}{\textnormal{\nolinkurl{https://github.com/yhsong06/taps_hardware}}}.
+The preprocessing and temporal-alignment scripts used in the dataset preparation, as well as the code for training and evaluating the baseline models presented in this study, are available at \href{https://github.com/yskim3271/taps-baselines}{\textnormal{\nolinkurl{https://github.com/yskim3271/taps-baselines}}}.
+The project website is at \href{http://taps.postech.ac.kr}{\textnormal{\nolinkurl{http://taps.postech.ac.kr}}}.